 MINILUXE ANNOUNCES NORMAL COURSE ISSUER BID FOR SUBORDINATE VOTING SHARES

-/EIN News/ -- TORONTO, Sept.
+TORONTO, Sept.
 19, 2022 (GLOBE NEWSWIRE) -- MiniLuxe Holding Corp.
-(TSXV: MNLX; OTCQX: MNLXF) (“MiniLuxe” or the "Company") announces today that it has received TSX Venture Exchange ("TSXV") approval to commence a normal course issuer bid through the facilities of the TSXV permitting the Company to repurchase, for cancellation, up to 2,800,000 subordinate voting shares of the Company, representing approximately 4.99% of the Company’s presently issued and outstanding subordinate voting shares (the "NCIB").
+MNLXMNLXF ("MiniLuxe" or the "Company") announces today that it has received TSX Venture Exchange ("TSXV") approval to commence a normal course issuer bid through the facilities of the TSXV permitting the Company to repurchase, for cancellation, up to 2,800,000 subordinate voting shares of the Company, representing approximately 4.99% of the Company's presently issued and outstanding subordinate voting shares (the "NCIB").

 The NCIB will commence on September 20, 2022 and will terminate upon the earliest of (i) the Company purchasing 2,800,000 subordinate voting shares, (ii) the Company providing notice of termination of the NCIB, and (iii) September 20, 2023.
 Under the NCIB, the Company may not acquire more than 2% of its issued and outstanding subordinate voting shares in any 30-day period.